Xtremilicious/youtube-time-tracker-and-limiter-extension/README.md

-# 📉 YouTube Time Tracker and Limiter
+# 📉 YouTube Time Tracker and Limiter Extension

 Take control of your YouTube habits!
 Say goodbye to endless scrolling and binge-watching.
 Stay productive by tracking your time and setting limits for a healthier balance.